7.10 PERMANENT EROSION CONTROL

 7.12 PREPARATION OF SEED MIXTURE

-For projects with SS-12007 and projects let beginning April 15, 2014, permanent rural, permanent urban, urban stabilizing, Native Grass, Wetland Grass, and Wildflower seeding mixtures are required to be mixed off-site by a seed conditioner approved by ICIA or other state's Crop Improvement Association.
-For more information on the seed conditioner program, refer to ICIA website: http://www.iowacrop.org/Conditioners.htm
+Permanent rural, permanent urban, urban stabilizing, Native Grass, Wetland Grass, and Wildflower seeding mixtures are required to be mixed off-site by a seed conditioner approved by ICIA or other state’s Crop Improvement Association.
+For more information on the seed conditioner program, refer to ICIA website: http://www.iowacrop.org/Seed_Directory.htm

-Mechanically printed seed tags should be checked before seed is prepared for seeding to verify that it complies with minimum purity and germination requirements, current test data, and variety.
-The date of the germination test on the seed tags should be checked also.
+Mechanically printed seed tags and the seed mixture reports should be checked to verify that it complies with minimum purity and germination requirements, current test data, and variety.
+The date of the germination test should be checked also.
 The specifications, based on the Iowa Department of Agriculture regulations, require that the test date be within a 9 month period exclusive of the calendar month in which the test was completed.
 For example, seed tested 8/5/12 shall be applied by 5/31/13.
 If seed is to be applied after 5/31/13, then seed requires a new test.

 n Seed meeting the requirements cannot be obtained, and